basecamp/bc3-api/README.md

 ----------------

 All URLs start with `https://3.basecamp.com/999999999/`. **HTTPS only**.
 The path is prefixed with the account ID, but no `/api/v1` API prefix.

+**Please note:** The domain for the API will be changing soon to `3.basecampapi.com` from `3.basecamp.com`.
+Please watch [this issue](https://github.com/basecamp/bc3-api/issues/2) for notification about when that will happen.

 To make a request for all the projects on your account, you'd append the projects index path to the base url to form something like https://3.basecamp.com/999999999/basecamps.json.
 In cURL, that looks like: